Myobrace for Children

 Treatment length varies depending on the child’s age, habits, and dental condition.
 On average, Myobrace therapy may last 12–24 months, with regular dental check-ups to monitor progress.

 The Myobrace system is an innovative approach to orthodontics for children.
-By correcting poor oral habits early, it helps jaws grow properly, creates room for permanent teeth, and may reduce the need for braces later in life.
+Correcting poor oral habits early, it helps jaws grow properly, creates room for permanent teeth, and may reduce the need for braces later in life.

 Frequently Asked Questions